-Section Previous Policy Proposed Policy Required Change Impact knowingly submits a false claim or knowingly makes a false statement is subject to criminal and/or civil penalties, including confinement for up to five years, fines, and civil and administrative penalties (18 U.S.C.
+Section Previous Policy Proposed Policy Required Change Impact administrative penalties (18 U.S.C.
 287, 1001, 1010, 1012; 31 U.S.C.
 3279, 3802)."
 7-II.B None The PHA will verify an individual's SSN in the situations described above using the method described above as a last resort when no other forms of verification of the individual's SSN are available.
 No New Regulatory Language from HUD.
 Expands the acceptable documentation to verify SSN 7-III.A None The following policies do not apply when the PHA uses a safe harbor income determination from a means-tested federal assistance program.
 Unless tip income is included in a family member's W-2 by the employer or in UIV verification sources, persons who work in industries where tips are standard will be required to sign a certified estimate of tips received for the prior year or tips anticipated to be received in the coming year.
 When the PHA requires third-party verification of wages, for wages other than tips, the family must provide originals of the two most current, consecutive pay stubs.
 Yes Clarifies that a PHA does not need to assess for tips/wages if the PHA uses another entity to determine income.
 7-III.B Business owners and self-employed persons will be required to provide: An audited financial statement for the previous fiscal year if an audit was conducted.
 If an audit was not conducted, a statement of income and expenses must be submitted, and the business owner or self-employed person must certify to its accuracy.
 All schedules completed for filing federal and local taxes in the preceding year.
-If accelerated depreciation was used on the tax return or financial statement, an accountant's calculation of Business owners and self-employed persons will be required to provide: Income tax returns with corresponding official tax forms and schedules attached and including third-party receipt of transmission for income tax return filed (i.e., tax preparer's transmittal receipt, summary of transmittal from online source, etc.).
-If accelerated depreciation was used on the tax return or financial statement, an accountant's No Best practice language from HUD to obtain IRS Form 4506-T for families with self-employment income who did not file taxes.
+If accelerated depreciation was used on the tax return or financial statement, an accountant's calculation of depreciation expense, computed using straight-line depreciation rules.
+The PHA will provide a format for any person who is unable to provide such a statement to record income Business owners and self-employed persons will be required to provide: Income tax returns with corresponding official tax forms and schedules attached and including third-party receipt of transmission for income tax return filed (i.e., tax preparer's transmittal receipt, summary of transmittal from online source, etc.).
+If accelerated depreciation was used on the tax return or financial statement, an accountant's calculation of depreciation expense, computed using straight-line depreciation rules.
+For self-employed individuals who claim they do not to file tax returns, The PHA will obtain a No Best practice language from HUD to obtain IRS Form 4506-T for families with self-employment income who did not file taxes.
 Additionally, provides guidance on assessing income from employment such as Uber and DoorDash.